-Status: 2014 proposals are NOW OPEN.Deadline: Applications must be submitted, per instructions below, by January 13, 2014.Award Amount: One award of up to $3,000.Notification: Applicants will be notified of the award results by February 15, 2014.
+Status: 2014 proposal process is now CLOSED.Deadline: Applications must be submitted, per instructions below, by January 13, 2014.Award Amount: One award of up to $3,000.Notification: Applicants will be notified of the award results by February 15, 2014.

 The John and Ann Niederhauser Endowment (JANE) was created to facilitate international cooperation related to research on and management of plant diseases, with particular emphasis on those caused by Phytophthora spp.
 To increase the award’s impact, the scope of projects to be considered has been expanded to include any international program in plant pathology that involves cooperation between a person or institution in the United States and a person or institution outside the United States.
 Principal investigators must hold post-graduate positions in their respective country; graduate students and post-doctoral fellows will not be funded.
 Project proposals should have a clear implication for developing countries and practical applications.